arnaudleray/pocketgrid/README.md

 - **Responsive**
 - **Unlimited number of breakpoints** (you can define your own Media Queries)
 - **Mobile-first** compatible (block width is 100% by default)
-- **Content-first** compatible (you can define your own breakpoints for each element in your page to finely tune and optimize your content readability: not only 'tablet' or 'smartphone' breakpoints)
+- **Content-first** compatible (you can swap columns and you can define your own breakpoints for each element in your page to finely tune and optimize your content readability: not only 'tablet' or 'smartphone' breakpoints)
 - **Semantic** (as much as a pure CSS grid could be ;) )
 - **Very simple** (just have to define blocks and groups of blocks)
 - **Unlimited number of columns** (no 12 or 16 columns restrictions: blocks just require a width in percentage)